While there is no single best college for game design, we’ve compiled a list of what we believe are The Top 75 Gaming Colleges in The World.

-Students also have a chance to work with leaders in the industry thanks to the university’s partnership with companies like Microsoft Game Studios, Tapwalk, Zynga, Tencent Boston, and SAIC Corporation.
+Potential NU video game college students also have a chance to work with leaders in the industry thanks to the university’s partnership with companies like Microsoft Game Studios, Tapwalk, Zynga, Tencent Boston, and SAIC Corporation.

 University of California, Santa Cruz

-Few schools compare to the University of California, Santa Cruz when it comes to the number of available programs relating to game development.
+Few schools compare to the University of California, Santa Cruz when it comes to the number of available game design college programs relating to game development.
 These include a BS in Computer Science: Computer Gaming Design, an MS in Games & Playable Media, and even MS and PhD degrees in Computer Science with a research focus in Computer Games.

 The school’s Art Department also offers an MFA in Digital Arts and New Media.
 Additionally, UCSC’s program currently has five game-related research labs being used by future developers.
 All students are required to complete a year-long capstone project that has them working in teams to create a complete product.